max1408/Car_Intersection/README.md

-# Car Movement on road intersection
+# Car Movement on a road intersection

-This is compatible with OpenAI gym enviroment which model movements of car on road intersections.
+This is a compatible with OpenAI gym enviroment which models movements of a car on a road intersection.

 ## Description

-Environment is a road intersection.
-Your agent (red car) started along with some number (default is 4) of bot cars (blue cars) which move along random predefined trajectory, i.e. left, straight, right.
+The environment is a road intersection.
+Your agent (red car) started along with some number (default is 4) of bot cars (blue cars) which move along random predefined trajectories, i.e. left, straight, right.

-Your agent receives reward 10000 after reaching red rectangle after which environment is reset.
+Your agent receives reward 10000 after reaching a red rectangle and then the environment is reset.
-Along the way some penalties would be appointed for moving wrong way.
+Along the way some penalties would be appointed for moving in the wrong way.
-Driving on sidewalk or colliding with another car in addition to penalty reset environment.
+Driving on sidewalks or colliding with another car in addition to penalty resets environment.

-Agent is control by four actions (steer angle, gas, break).
+An agent is controlled by four actions (steer angle, gas, break).

-Goal is to reach a destination in fastest and safest way possible.
+The goal is to reach a destination in the fastest and safest way possible.

 ## Getting Started